Catalyzing Growth and Overcoming Obstacles

-growth through coachingI serve in many roles: father, brother, life-partner, uncle, employee, team member, subordinate, peer, manager.
-Depending on the situation (and my level of awareness, which by the way always needs a bit of fine-tuning…) I move in and out of many stances: facilitator, coach, mentor, student.
+growth through coachingI serve in many roles: father, brother, life-partner, uncle, employee, team member, subordinate, peer, leader, follower.
+Depending on the situation (and my level of awareness, which by the way always needs a bit of fine-tuning…) I move in and out of many stances: facilitator, host, coach, mentor, student.

 Historically, I’ve relished the teacher perspective and it has been my default mode.
 (Mastery is one of my primary intrinsic motivators.)